MicrosoftDocs/PowerShell-Docs/dsc/pullServer.md

 The easiest way to set up a web pull server is to use the xWebService resource, included in the xPSDesiredStateConfiguration module.
 The following steps explain how to use the resource in a configuration that sets up the web service.

 1. Call the [Install-Module](https://technet.microsoft.com/en-us/library/dn807162.aspx) cmdlet to install the **xPSDesiredStateConfiguration** module. **Note**: **Install-Module** is included in the **PowerShellGet** module, which is included in PowerShell 5.0.
 You can download the **PowerShellGet** module for PowerShell 3.0 and 4.0 at [PackageManagement PowerShell Modules Preview](https://www.microsoft.com/en-us/download/details.aspx?id=49186).
-1. Get an SSL certificate for the DSC Pull server from a trusted Certificate Authority, either within your orgnaization or a public authority.
-The certificate recieved from the authority is usually in the PFX format.
+1. Get an SSL certificate for the DSC Pull server from a trusted Certificate Authority, either within your organization or a public authority.
+The certificate received from the authority is usually in the PFX format.
 Install the certificate on the node that will become the DSC Pull server in the default location which should be CERT:\LocalMachine\My.
 Make a note of the certificate thumbprint.
 1. Select a GUID to be used as the Registration Key.
 To generate one using PowerShell enter the following at the PS prompt and press enter: '``` [guid]::newGuid()```' or '```New-Guid```'.
 This key will be used by client nodes as a shared key to authenticate during registration.
 For more information see the Registration Key section below.
 1. In the PowerShell ISE, start (F5) the following configuration script (included in the Example folder of the  **xPSDesiredStateConfiguration** module as Sample_xDscWebService.ps1).
 This script sets up the pull server.